pybricks/pybricks-micropython/README.md

 Like MicroPython, Pybricks can run on just about every device that lets you update the firmware.
-And we could not resist doing just that, so there's more than just the bricks above.
+And we could not resist doing just that, so there's more than just the bricks/hubs mentioned above.
 But getting to a point where it is easy to use for everyday users takes quite a bit more work, so not all bricks in `/bricks` will be supported officially for now.
 Be sure to join the discussion on our [issue tracker][issue tracker] to